CyVerse-learning-materials/HTSeqQC_CyVerse_quickstart/index.rst

 4. Under “Input”, provide singe (Input file 1 only) or paired-end (both Input file 1 and 2) data by clicking "Add" button.
 Here, you can provide single or multiple files for the analysis.

 5. Under “Parameter”, select appropriate parameters to run the analysis.
+Check below for detailed parameters.

 6. Click **Launch Analysis**.
 You will receive a notification and may close the Apps window.